uiriansan/SilentSDDM/README.md

 ```

 > [!NOTE]
 > Changes to the login screen will only take effect when made in `/usr/share/sddm/themes/silent/`.
-If you changed things in the cloned directory, copy them with `sudo cp -rf SilentSDDM/. /usr/share/sddm/themes/silent/`
+If you've changed things in the cloned directory, copy them with `sudo cp -rf SilentSDDM/. /usr/share/sddm/themes/silent/`

 <br/>